Katsugachi/XiM-Cram-Material/README.md

 # XiM-Cram-Material
 Faster, efficient methods to cram.
 Currently comprehensive up to Y8.
 Curriculum compressed into 20 - 50 minutes depending on learning rate
 <br><br>
-Low intensity method of "studying"
+Low intensity and simplified method of "studying"
 ## Information
 Download info can be found in Y8/Half Yearly/information.txt
 ### Web Version - Not Recommended